top of page

 “Rainbow Colors” Watermelon Bandage

 My sweet girl scraped her leg and prefers to bandage it herself self.
 Independence builds confidence.
-She was inspired by these colorful bandages to make a watermelon design. *Affiliate links Bandages: https://amzn.to/4rQ9Api Pads: https://amzn.to/4bSpeLK Neosporin: https://amzn.to/4sp9wha Sharpie: https://amzn.to/4ly4R9W Scissors: https://amzn.to/3Pgrq7a I receive a small commission on purchases made through these links.
+She was inspired by these colorful, rainbow bandages to make a watermelon design.
+Bandages: https://amzn.to/4rQ9Api Pads: https://amzn.to/4bSpeLK Neosporin: https://amzn.to/4sp9wha Sharpie: https://amzn.to/4ly4R9W Scissors: https://amzn.to/3Pgrq7a I receive a small commission on purchases made through these links.
 Thank you for supporting my small business!

 Chelsea Farr

 As a homeschool mom of 6 children, I am often asked how we do it.
 Here is a quick overview of our daily flow.
 As a mom of many, I need most of my children’s school work to be pretty independent.
-I print weekly checklist charts for them to complete each day.
-My rule is they have to complete the checklist to be eligible for any screen time or listening to their audio books at bedtime.
-This is pretty strong motivation for my kids.
-Feel free to get creative with what might motiva
+I print Homeschool Daily Checklist charts for them to complete each day.
+Homeschool Daily Checklist Chart in Action My rule is they have to complete the checklist to be eligible for any screen time or listening to their audio books at bedtime.
+This is pretty strong motivation for my k

 Chelsea Farr